Constitution of Luxembourg: Constitutional Court

-Rights and Liberties
+Rights and liberties

-The Constitution of Luxembourg is knowing for having a relatively short and fragmented chapter on fundamental rights, with some widely recognised principles missing.
+The Constitution of Luxembourg is known for having a relatively short and fragmented chapter on fundamental rights, with some widely recognised principles missing.
 Chapter II of the Constitution on public freedoms and fundamental rights provides that the State owes its citizens certain rights and liberties.
 These include a right to education, a right to medical and social assistance, a right against censorship and more.
 Importantly, pursuant to Article 10, Luxembourgers are equal before the law.
 Article 11 describes other important rights-based themes including affirmative action, employment rights, marriage and public life and political rights.

 Notably, widely recognised principles such as a general prohibition of discrimination or a general requirement of fair trial are missing.

-How the Law Works
+Enactment of laws

 A law may be initiated either by the Chamber of Deputies (Parliament) or the Government.
 The former is a known as a proposition de loi while the latter is known as a projet de loi.
 While a proposition de loi constitutes a Parliament bill, the latter are government bills.
 Government bills are submitted to the Parliament for adoption.
 A law may only be modified by another law.
 The Council of State may draw the government's attention to the opportunity for new laws or new regulations or modifications to be introduced into existing laws and regulations.

 Until 2008, the Grand Duke had two legislative powers -- the right of initiative, which permits him to authorise the government to submit bills to Parliament, and the right of assent, which, following the parliamentary adoption of a draft law, gives him the right to convert the draft into a real law.
 Without the latter, a draft could not become a law.
 However, the Parliament abolished the latter royal right to confirm laws in 2008 when the Grand Duke's position on euthanasia hindered the passing of a related law on the right to die with dignity.
 Essentially, the Luxembourg Parliament was to approve a parliamentary initiative that, under certain conditions, would authorize euthanasia and medically assisted suicide.
 The Grand Duke objected to such a law on moral grounds and, for the first time, refused to assent.
 The government believed that a decision of Parliament must be respected in all circumstances, so the disagreement between the Grand Duke and his ministers posed a constitutional question regarding who would prevail.
 Ultimately, with the agreement of the Prime Minister and all members of Parliament, the Constitution was amended to reflect the abolishment of the right of assent.
 According to Article 34, the Grand Duke must promulgate laws within a period of three months following the vote of Parliament.
 Additionally, in February 2008, the Luxembourg Chamber of Deputies adopted the Law on the Right to Die with Dignity.

-Currently, the Parliament is refining a bill to legalise recreational cannabis that it is hoping to pass by 2023.
-If the law passes with Parliamentary support, Luxembourg will become the first country in the EU to legalise recreational marijuana.
+In 2023, Luxembourg became the second country in the EU to legalise marijuana, after Malta.